srimanbadhri/Python-Lesson/_episodes/03-index-slice-subset.md

 x == 5
 ```

-When we ask Python whether x is greater than 5, it returns False.
-This is Python's way to say "No".
-Indeed, the value of x is 5,
-and 5 is not greater than 5.
+When we ask Python if x is greater than 5, it returns False, meaning "No." This is because x is 5, and 5 is not greater than 5.

 To create a boolean mask:

 - Set the True / False criteria (e.g. values > 5 = True)
-- Python will then assess each value in the object to determine whether the
-  value meets the criteria (True) or not (False).
+- Python will then check each value in the object to see if it meets the criteria (True) or not (False).
-- Python creates an output object that is the same shape as the original
-  object, but with a True or False value for each index location.
+- Python creates an output object with the same shape as the original, but with True or False for each index location.

-Let's try this out.
-Let's identify all locations in the survey data that have
-null (missing or NaN) data values.
-We can use the isnull method to do this.
+Let’s try this out with the births data to identify all locations with null (missing or NaN) values.
-The isnull method will compare each cell with a null value.
-If an element
-has a null value, it will be assigned a value of True in the output object.
+We can use the isnull method, which will compare each cell with a null value.
+If an element is null, it will be marked as True in the output object.

 ```python
 pd.isnull(births_df)